 European Voluntary Workers [Європейські добровільні робітники] – persons from continental Europe invited by the British government in 1946-1951 to work in the United Kingdom in sectors experiencing labour shortages as a result of the Second World War.

 Of several schemes established for the recruitment of EVWs, the largest, in terms of numbers of workers, was the Westward Ho! scheme approved in 1946.
-It involved the recruitment of men and women of predominantly Eastern European origin, including Ukrainians, from displaced persons camps mainly in Germany and Austria.
+It involved the recruitment of men and women of predominantly Eastern European origin, including Ukrainians, from camps for displaced persons mainly in Germany and Austria.
 Recruitment began in the spring of 1947, and Ukrainians were among the first nationalities from which recruits were sought.
 The selection process involved interviews and medical inspections, and the applicants were obliged to sign an undertaking that they would work only as directed by the Ministry of Labour and not change their place of work without official approval.

 Preference was given to those who were willing to accept unskilled manual jobs, as well as to those who had experience of certain types of skilled work or were suitable for training in such work.
 Preference was also given to applicants who had no dependants with them in the camps, or who were willing to leave any dependants behind until it became possible to bring them to the UK.